architecture/network

 RecurrentLayerEmissionParams

-Parameters for single-step recurrent layer emission.
+Parameters for single-step recurrent layer emission, supplying model, layer index, and adjacent node lists.

 RecurrentLayerShape

-Minimal recurrent-layer shape used by mutation expanders.
+Minimal recurrent-layer shape consumed by mutation expanders when adding recurrent hidden nodes.

 RecurrentRowCollectionContext